ProgSoc/ProgBot/README.md

 To get a local instance of the bot running:
 1. Create a Discord bot for testing from the [Discord developer portal](https://discord.com/developers/applications).
 1. Create a `.env` file from the `.env.example` file and fill out each field following the instructions in the file.
-1. Start the adjacent services using `docker-compose up --build`.
+1. Start the adjacent services using `docker-compose up --build` or, use the provided VSCode devcontainer.
 1. Install the Node dependencies and run the `dev` script with [pnpm](https://pnpm.io/installation) (e.g. `pnpm install` and `pnpm run dev`).

 **Requirements:**